 The trustees have reviewed the key risks to which the Academy is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The trustees are of the view that there is an effective ongoing process for identifying, evaluating and managing the Academy's significant risks that has been in place for the year ended 31 August 2022 and up to the date of approval of the annual report and financial statements.
+The trustees are of the view that there is an effective ongoing process for identifying, evaluating and managing the Academy's significant risks and that these risks have been measured appropriately.
+This has been in place for the year ended 31 August 2024 and up to the date of approval of the annual report and financial statements.
 This process is reviewed annually by the trustees.